arcus/education_fellows/reproducibility.md

 </div>

 Until recently, many biomedical studies were conducted on disproportionately male populations and ignored disease presentation or pharmacodynamics in women and girls (or even female lab animals).
 In 1993, the [NIH Revitalization Act](https://www.ncbi.nlm.nih.gov/books/NBK236531/) began requiring NIH-funded clinical research to include women as subjects.

-Two decades later, Janine Clayton and Francis Collins wrote a pointed call to action, again in *Nature*, indicating that bench researchers had not willingly followed best practices and needed NIH to force them to use female animals and cells:
+This mandate did not require the same inclusivity in bench research, but NIH encouraged adoption of sex-balanced research outside of human subjects.
+Two decades after the 1993 legislation, Janine Clayton and Francis Collins wrote a pointed call to action, again in *Nature*, indicating that bench researchers had not willingly followed best practices and needed NIH to force them to use female animals and cells:

 > There has not been a corresponding revolution in experimental design and analyses in cell and animal research — despite multiple calls to action.
 Publications often continue to neglect sex-based considerations and analyses in preclinical studies.
 Reviewers, for the most part, are not attuned to this failure.
 The over-reliance on male animals and cells in preclinical research obscures key sex differences that could guide clinical studies.
 And it might be harmful: women experience higher rates of adverse drug reactions than men do.
 Furthermore, inadequate inclusion of female cells and animals in experiments and inadequate analysis of data by sex may well contribute to the troubling rise of irreproducibility in preclinical biomedical research, which the NIH is now actively working to address.